 IAS 28 - Investments in associates and joint ventures: the amendment to IAS 28, which is part of the annual improvements to IFRS Cycle 2014-2016 issued in December 2016, clarifies that when an investment in an associate or joint venture Directly or indirectly maintained by an entity that is a venture capital organization or a collective investment trust, investment trust or other similar entity, including investment insurance funds, the entity may choose to measure such investments at fair value With changes in results in accordance with IFRS 9.
 An entity shall make this separate choice for each associate or joint venture at the initial recognition of the associate or joint venture.
-It also clarifies that if an entity that is not itself an investment entity has a stake in an associate or joint venture that is an investment entity to the interests of the associate or joint venture that is an investment entity to the interests of the associate or joint venture that is an investment entity or joint venture, on the date after the date on which: a) the investment in the associate or joint venture becomes an investment entity; And (c) the associated investment entity or joint venture becomes a Parent.
+It also clarifies that if an entity that is not itself an investment entity has a stake in an associate or joint venture that is an investment entity, the entity applying equity method may retain the fair value measurement applied by That associate or joint venture that is an investment entity to the interests of the associate or joint venture that is an investment entity in subsidiaries.
+This choice is made separately for each associated investment entity or joint venture, on the date after the date on which: a) the investment in the associate or joint venture is initially recognized; B) the associated investment or joint venture becomes an investment entity; And (c) the associated investment entity or joint venture becomes a Parent.